dunamismax/python/code/cli/ai_ascii_art_live_wallpaper/README.md

-# Random ASCII Art Generator
+# Random ASCII Art Live Wallpaper

-Random ASCII Art Generator is a command-line interface (CLI) application that continuously creates unique ASCII art images using OpenAI's API.
-The app prints the generated art to the terminal and then displays a loading spinner with a "Loading..." message below the art for 10 seconds before generating the next piece.
-The entire process runs automatically until interrupted.
+**dunamismax ai ascii generator** is a command-line application that continuously creates unique ASCII art images using OpenAI's API.
+The app features interactive configuration at startup, letting you choose the AI model and the pause duration between art generations.
+The generated art is displayed with a persistent header and a live loading spinner beneath it during the pause period.
+If you interrupt the process (Ctrl+C), you'll have the option to return to the main menu for reconfiguration or to exit gracefully.

 ## Features

+- **Interactive Configuration:**
+  Select from several AI models (`o3-mini`, `chatgpt-4o-latest`, `gpt-4o-mini`, `o1-mini`, `o1`, `gpt-4o`) and choose a pause duration (in seconds) from preset options (3, 5, 10, 15, 30, 60, 180, 360).

+- **Dynamic ASCII Art Generation:**
-- **Unique ASCII Art**: Generates creative ASCII art images with complete artistic freedom.
+  Generates creative and unique ASCII art images with complete artistic freedom.

-- **Loading Indicator**: Displays a dynamic loading spinner and message beneath the art during a 5-second pause.
-- **Continuous Operation**: Runs in an endless loop without requiring any user input.
-- **Production-Grade Code**: Includes robust error handling, detailed logging, and a polished CLI interface using the [Rich](https://github.com/Textualize/rich) library.
+- **Enhanced CLI Experience:**
+  Displays a persistent left-aligned header ("dunamismax ai ascii generator") and uses Rich's advanced features—including live loading indicators and animated transitions—for a polished terminal interface.

+- **Resilient Operation:**
+  Runs continuously with robust error handling and detailed logging.
+When interrupted (Ctrl+C), the app prompts whether to return to the main menu for reconfiguration or quit.

 ## Prerequisites